cduvallet/concat_datasets/README.md

 * `update_summary_file.py` updates a dataset's summary file with the processing parameters (as above)
 * `manipulate_metadata_files.py` reads through all the metadata files, checks if there are duplicate sample IDs, concatenates all the metadata files, and writes that metadata to `data/for_pipeline`.
+* `dereplicate_individual_datasets.py` reads all the `*.raw_trimmed.fasta` files in `data/raw_trimmed/`
+and dereplicates them with `3.dereplicate.py`.
+It also relabels output files for downstream steps.
+All outputs go in `data/derep_data/`.
+* re_provenance_files.py reads through the re-dereplicated fasta and relabels and sorts sequences according to their total size.
+I should probably call this something different.